 Level 9: 6 APR

 Mages cast spells with magic points or mp.
-Mages mp is equal to their level + intelligence bonus and can replenishes their intelligence bonus for an action and refills out of combat.
+Mages mp is equal to their level + CPB and can replenishes their intelligence bonus for an action and refills out of combat.
 Casting a spell with costs 1 mp also costs an action per spell rank.
 Each mp spent generates arcane fury or af.
-Mages can generate af equal to their wisdom bonus.
+Mages can generate af equal to their CPB.
 They use af to instant cast spells, cast as a reaction, and use some spells or abilities.
 Af fades out of combat.
 Casting companion abilities costs the mages mp or af but the companion's actions.

 This skill gives the mage the ability to imbue objects with magical properties and create mage specific items.
 When enchanting an item the mage’s skill must match or exceed the rank of crafting that item.